Brawmario/libsm64-godot/docs/manual.md

 ![Enable the LibSM64 Godot addon](enable-addon.png)

-Note: You might get a `Error loading extension: res://addons/libsm64-godot/extension/libsm64.gd.gdextension` message.
-Try relaoding the project or re-adding the addon, this error seems inconsistent.
+Note: You might get a `Error loading extension: res://addons/libsm64_godot/extension/libsm64.gd.gdextension` message.
+Try reloading the project or re-adding the addon, this error seems inconsistent.

 ## How to setup basic use